PATELOM925/PATELOM925/README.md

 # Hello World 👋, I am OM M. PATEL
-A technology buff 💀 from India 💻🤖
+A technology buff 💀 from India 💻⚙️

 # 💫 About Me:
-🔭 I’m currently exploring AI Applications <br>
+🔭 I’m currently exploring AI Applications<br>
-🌱 Deep Diving in the World Of Data!! <br>
+🌱 Deep Diving into the World Of Data📊📈!! <br>
 💬 Ask me about Data Science, Python & Machine Learning.<br>
 📫 Reach out at: iampatelom@gmail.com <br>
 ⚡ ⚡ Fun Fact: I’m an avid podcast listener—always learning something new on the go! <br>